matt-letts/rhds/README.md

 # Reproducible health data science short course

 This repository contains the code for the short course practical sessions.
-I have updated the readme to reflect the fact that we were working with a new branch, but then merged it

 ## Setup instructions